westoque/olex/README.md

 OLEX is a modern specification for transferring leads in the internet.

-A lead is any contact that is reachable.
+A lead is any contact that is **reachable**.
 There is only 1 requirement for a contact, a phone number OR an email.
-The OLEX specification supports modern requirements such as phone number DNC (Do Not Call) flags and email unsubscribed flags so you can determine if can reach out to the lead.

-The OLEX specification supports leads as simple as one contact to something as complex as one contact with multiple members including vehicles, residences and insurance quotes.
+The OLEX specification supports modern requirements such as phone number DNC (Do Not Call) flags and email unsubscribed flags so you can determine if you can reach out to the lead.
+In addition, the fields in the OLEX specification gives us a flexible base that can support leads as simple as one main contact to something as complex as one main contact with multiple members including vehicles, residences and insurance quotes.

-In addition, multiple parsers and scrapers can be built to comply with the specification and make it even easier to move around leads.
+Multiple parsers and scrapers can be built to comply with the specification and make it even easier to move around leads.

 - Email parsers (links here)